 The final section of the report focuses on the economy of East Devon and looks at economic performance, business and enterprise, labour market and skills and qualifications.

 The business survival rates within the district are very good.
-The 36 month business survival rate in East Devon is very high by national standards, with the district ranking in the top 10% of districts nationally.
+The 36-month business survival rate in East Devon is very high by national standards, with the district ranking in the top 10% of districts nationally.

-The proportion of the working age resident population qualified to NVQ level 4 in East Devon is high, with the area ranking in the top 40% of districts nationally.
+The proportion of 15-year-olds achieving five or more GCSEs at grades A* to G in East Devon in 2011 was 96.5% with the area ranking in the top 20% of districts nationally.
+The proportion of the working age resident population qualified to NVQ Level 4 in East Devon is high, with the area ranking in the top 20% of districts nationally.